datasets/world-development-indicators/indicators/sh.sta.diab.zs/README.md

 Diabetes prevalence refers to the percentage of people ages 20-79 who have type 1 or type 2 diabetes.
+It is calculated by adjusting to a standard population age-structure.